Yoji Anjo: UWF Newborn (1988–1990)

 In 1988, already in UWF Newborn, Anjo climbed up the card and adopted a more eccentric image for himself, wearing zebra tights and bondage gear and using heelish sneaky tactics in the ring.
 He participated in a different style fight at the U-COSMOS event against Changpuek Kiatsongrit, and also wrestled Holland exponent Dick Vrij.
-Just before the promotion disgregated in several companies, Anjo got a high level victory against Minoru Suzuki.
+Just before the promotion disintegrated into several companies, Anjo got a high level victory against Minoru Suzuki.

 Union of Wrestling Forces International (1991–1996)

 In 1991 he joined UWF International, following his mentor Takada, and had success as the top native heel.
 He feuded with Takada and Kazuo Yamazaki, and had also an humbling match with The Iron Sheik.

 In December 1994, Anjo was involved in a famous incident with Brazilian jiu-jitsu master Rickson Gracie.
 After Gracie declined to work with UWF International, Yoji travelled to California along with executive Shinji Sasazaki and a huge Japanese press contingent to perform a dojo challenge on Rickson.
 However, he lost the subsequent fight, with Rickson dominating him with brutal ground and pound and choking him out after the Japanese refused to give up.

 With the UWFi's formerly fearsome reputation in tatters, the bookers had the idea of co-promoting events with NJPW in 1995, and Yoji earned a victory over Masahiro Chono in an interpromotional match.
 He and young wrestlers Yoshihiro Takayama and Kenichi Yamamoto formed a stable called the "Golden Cups" (a reference to pop rock band The Golden Cups) to feud in tag team and six-man matches against Super Strong Machine as the masked "200% Machines".
 They also forayed into WAR to feud with Genichiro Tenryu and others.

 On August 17, 1996, Takada defeated Yoji Anjo at Tokyo's Meiji-Jingu Stadium.

 Despite the effort, UWF's attendance numbers swiftly decreased, with the federation closing its doors once and for all in December 1996.
 In their final show it was Kazushi Sakuraba who at long last headlined, defeating Anjo by submission.
 Following UWFI's collapse he joined Kingdom but then wandered into independent promotions and also began competing in MMA matches.